itpp-labs/misc-addons/invoice_sale_order_line_group/README.rst

  Invoice sale order line group
 ===============================

-With this module sales managers can create account invoice from choosen sale order lines.
-Sale order lines may be from different sale orders but one grouped invoice wiil be created for each partner.
+By using this module sales managers can create account invoice from chosen sale order lines.
+Sale order lines may be from different sale orders, but one grouped invoice will be created for each partner.

 Credits
 =======